 - Free sample meditations from Dean Sluyter, a former TM teacher

-- Core energy Meditation is a very pleasant meditation using the three energy centers, lower three chakras lumped together as body center, heart chakra and then three upper chakras or head area all integrated together one by one
+- Core energy Meditation is an enjoyable meditation using the three energy centers, lower three chakras lumped together as body center, heart chakra, and then three upper chakras or head area all integrated, one by one.

-- Soul Sync meditation from oneness academy very pleasant 20-minute meditation
+- Soul Sync meditation from oneness academy delightful 20-minute meditation

 - Free sample binaural beats meditation when you sign up for the newsletter at Brainwave Love, (I have two of their programs which I use regularly).